Hiring a Business Analyst: Business Analysis, The Process & Techniques

 5 Whys analysis is a simple technique that can help you quickly identify the root cause of a problem.
 It involves asking “Why?” five times to drill down to the core issue.
 This method can be used independently or as part of a more extensive problem-solving process.

-The idea behind 5 Whys is that by repeatedly asking why you will eventually get to the root cause of a problem.
-This root cause is often not evident at first and may require some lateral thinking to identify.
+The idea behind Five Whys is that you will eventually get to the root cause of a problem by repeatedly asking why.
+This root cause is often not evident initially and may require some lateral thinking.
 Once you have identified the root cause, you can start working on solving it.

 Pareto analysis